paulSpades/justReload/index.md

 ## Changes

+- 19/05/2021 Added github pages page; added minified version and a download link to docs; tweaks to docs.
 - 11/12/2020 Initial commit, initial documentation, tweaks to both

 ## To Do

-- make a minified version

 - change API to take a settings object
   - a strings blacklist to exclude files from the checks
   - option to check binary files maybe (I'm thinking image files).
-IDK, might run too slow
+IDK, might run too slowly

 - rewrite to remove jQuery dependency

 - optimization.
 If you know a way to make the ckeck even faster without adding more than a hundred lines of code - let me know!
+I'd like to keep this light and short, though.

+## Requests for various bugs and tweaks will be aproved if they are aligned with the project goals and based on donations.
-### Requests to package this for your favourite package/dependency/module mess manager will be denied.
+## Requests to package this for your favourite package/dependency/module mess manager will be denied.

-### Cheers!
+## Cheers!